recmend/onedb-docs/source/index.html.md

 `fields` | The fields and data of the Item you are adding to the Collection

 <aside class="information">
-To add Attachments, use the Attachment API to upload the attachment and set the response in the `attachments` property.
+To add Attachments, use the Attachment API to upload the attachment and set the attachment object in the `attachments` field property.
 </aside>

 ## Update Collection Item